Estuary

 • On the Create Capture page, enter the specified details like NameAccess Key ID, Secret Access Key, and Region.

 • After filling in the required fields, click on NEXT > SAVE AND PUBLISH.
-This will capture data from DynamoDB into Estuary Flow collections.
+This will capture data from DynamoDB into Estuary collections.

 DynamoDB to ElasticSearch - Capture Details

-Step 2: Configure ElasticSearch as the Destination
+Step 2: Configure Elasticsearch as the Destination

 • Once the source is set, click MATERIALIZE COLLECTIONS in the pop-up window or the Destinations option on the dashboard.